 Under risk-based capital rules, CSC and CSB are also required to maintain additional capital buffers above the regulatory minimum risk-based capital ratios.
-As of December 31, 2024, CSC was subject to a stress capital buffer of 2.5%.
+As of March 31, 2025, CSC was subject to a stress capital buffer of 2.5%.
 In addition, CSB is required to maintain a capital conservation buffer of 2.5%.
 CSC and CSB are also required to maintain a countercyclical capital buffer above the regulatory minimum risk-based capital ratios, which was zero for the period presented.
 If a buffer falls below the minimum requirement, CSC and CSB would be subject to increasingly strict limits on capital distributions and discretionary bonus payments to executive officers.
-At December 31, 2024, the minimum capital ratio requirements for both CSC and CSB, inclusive of their respective buffers, were 7.0%, 8.5%, and 10.5% for Common Equity Tier 1 Risk-Based Capital, Tier 1 Risk-Based Capital, and Total Risk-Based Capital, respectively.
+At March 31, 2025, the minimum capital ratio requirements for both CSC and CSB, inclusive of their respective buffers, were 7.0%, 8.5%, and 10.5% for Common Equity Tier 1 Risk-Based Capital, Tier 1 Risk-Based Capital, and Total Risk-Based Capital, respectively.
+The Company's capital ratios are above the minimum capital ratios inclusive of buffers, and as such, has no limitations on their distributions and discretionary bonus payments.